Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 29 - Azure Function/README.md

   1. Create one Folder with any name in you Local PC.

+  2. Search for VS code in your Local PC and open new Folder in you VS code.
-  2. In Visual Studio Code, press "fn + F1" OR you can press "ctrl + shift + p" to open the command palette, enter and select Azure Functions: Create new project
+     In Visual Studio Code, press "fn + F1" OR you can press "ctrl + shift + p" to open the command palette, enter and select Azure Functions: Create new project

-  3. For your project workspace, select a directory Name and location.
+  4. For your project workspace, select a directory Name and location.
 Make sure that you either create a new folder or choose an empty folder for the project workspace.

   - Don't choose a project folder that's already part of a workspace.